SophieH93/letsgetquizzicle/README.md

  [W3C Markup Validation](https://validator.w3.org/) & [WSC CSS Validaion](https://jigsaw.w3.org/css-validator/) was used to **validate** my **HTML & CSS** code.

+**User Testing** was carried out throught the process, having friends and family test the game to see if it was responsive on their devices & gathering back feedback for style or bugs.

 **Lighthouse Test Result:**

 ![](assets/images/lighthousetest.JPG)